OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 In this post we looked at microservices benefits, explored why using a microservices framework is a good idea, and listed some popular framework options.

-This quarter, we also have posts about containerization on the way, including:
+We also have posts about containerization on the way, including:

 - Registries you should consider
 - More detailed looks at containerization's benefits